AresMUSH/aresmush/game/plugins/fs3combat/help/actions.md

+---
+topic: combat actions
+toc: FS3 Combat
+summary: Run-down of all combat actions.
+categories:
+- main
+aliases:
+- actions
+---
 This is a quick reference for combat action commands.
-For more details on FS3, see the game wiki or %xhhelp combat%xn.
+For more details on FS3, see the game wiki or `help combat`.

 `combat/attack <target>[/<specials, see below>]`